Collins Dauda: Career

 Dauda taught at the Kukuom Agricultural Senior High School from 1985.
 In 1986, he joined the teaching staff at the Ahafoman Senior High School where he continued to teach until 1992.
+In addition to serving as a member of the Consultative Assembly, he worked for the Asutifi District Assembly.
+In the Fourth Republic, he served as the Asutifi South representative to parliament.
+Prior to being moved to the Ministry of Water Resources, Works, and Housing, he served as the Minister for Lands and Mineral Resources in February 2009.

 Politics

 Dauda became a member of the Asutifi District Assembly between 1978 and 1981.
 He was a member of the Consultative Assembly, that drew up the 1992 Ghana constitution between 1991 and 1992.
 He was first elected to parliament in the 1992 parliamentary election on the ticket of the National Democratic Congress making him the first MP for the Asutifi South constituency in the Fourth Republic.
 He won a second term in the 1996 parliamentary election.
 He however lost his seat in 2000 parliamentary election due to an allegation that he'd used black magic to kill his political rival Prof. Gyan-Amoah just a day before the general elections.
 He however regained the seat in 2004.
 He has maintained the seat from the 4th to the 7th parliament of the 4th republic.
 During 2002 and 2004 when he was out of parliament, he was the Regional Chairman of the National Democratic Congress (NDC) in the Brong Ahafo Region.
 From February 2009 to 2016, Collins Dauda was appointed Minister for Lands and Mineral Resources and reshuffled to the Ministry of Water Resources, Works and Housing.
 He was also the Vice president of the committee on Lands and Forestry between 1994 and 1996.
 He later became chairman of the same committee between 1997 and 2000 and also served as member of the Finance and Youth, Sports and Culture Committees.

+On 3rd November, 2025 was accused of inciting an attack on members National Anti-Illegal Mining Operations Secretariat (NAIMOS) by youth in Hwidiem though he has denied the allegation.

+However, the Speaker of Parliament, Alban Sumana Kingsford Bagbin, assured the public that that neither his office nor Parliament will shield any member of Parliament (MP) from being investigated by law enforcement agencies for their actions and inactions.